coleifer/peewee/docs/peewee/db_tools.rst

 .. code-block:: console

-   $ pwmigrate sqlite:///app.db up
+   $ pwmigrate models.db up
    applied: 0001_initial

 Existing database
 ^^^^^^^^^^^^^^^^^

-If models do not exist yet, generate them from the database with :ref:`pwiz`:
+If models do not exist yet, they can be generated with :ref:`pwiz`:

 .. code-block:: console

    $ python -m pwiz -e postgresql -u postgres my_db > models.py

 When the database and models already agree there is nothing to migrate, and migrations begin with the next model change (below).

-To also capture the current schema as migration 0001, so new environments can be built by ``up`` alone, generate it against an empty scratch database and ``fake`` it on the live one:
+To capture the current schema as migration 0001, so new environments can be built by ``up``, generate it against an empty scratch database and ``fake`` it on the live one:

 .. code-block:: console

-   $ pwmigrate sqlite:///scratch.db -m models create initial migrations/0001_initial.py
+   $ pwmigrate models.database -m models create initial migrations/0001_initial.py
-   $ pwmigrate sqlite:///app.db fake
+   $ pwmigrate models.database fake  # Fake it against real database.
    faked: 0001_initial
-   $ pwmigrate sqlite:///new_env.db up
+   $ pwmigrate sqlite:///testing.db up
    applied: 0001_initial

 ``fake`` records migrations as applied without running them.
 The scratch